huggingface/diffusers/docs/source/en/using-diffusers/loading_adapters.md

 <Tip>

-You can start by looking at [Stable Diffusion Conceptualizer](https://huggingface.co/spaces/sd-concepts-library/stable-diffusion-conceptualizer), [LoRA the Explorer](multimodalart/LoraTheExplorer), and the [Diffusers Models Gallery](https://huggingface.co/spaces/huggingface-projects/diffusers-gallery) for checkpoints and embeddings to use.
+Feel free to browse the [Stable Diffusion Conceptualizer](https://huggingface.co/spaces/sd-concepts-library/stable-diffusion-conceptualizer), [LoRA the Explorer](multimodalart/LoraTheExplorer), and the [Diffusers Models Gallery](https://huggingface.co/spaces/huggingface-projects/diffusers-gallery) for checkpoints and embeddings to use.

 </Tip>

 ## DreamBooth

-[DreamBooth](https://dreambooth.github.io/) finetunes the *entire diffusion model* on just several images of a subject to generate images of the subject in new styles and settings.
+[DreamBooth](https://dreambooth.github.io/) finetunes an *entire diffusion model* on just several images of a subject to generate images of that subject in new styles and settings.
 This method works by using a special word in the prompt that the model learns to associate with the subject image.
 Of all the training methods, DreamBooth produces the largest file size (usually a few GBs) because it is a full checkpoint model.
-But this also means loading a DreamBooth checkpoint is the same as loading any other checkpoint.

-For example, the [herge_style](https://huggingface.co/sd-dreambooth-library/herge-style) checkpoint is trained on just 10 images drawn by Hergé and now it can generate images in that style.
+Let's load the [herge_style](https://huggingface.co/sd-dreambooth-library/herge-style) checkpoint, which is trained on just 10 images drawn by Hergé, to generate images in that style.
 For it to work, you need to include the special word `herge_style` in your prompt to trigger the checkpoint:

 ```py
 from diffusers import AutoPipelineForText2Image